gammapy/PyGamma15/tutorials/threeml/README.md

 Now, <a href="static/GRB090510.tar.gz" download>download</a> the
 tarball that contains the ipython notebook and the data for the tutorial.
 Open the notebook "joint\_xrt\_lat.ipynb".
-Run the first code block on your machine.
+Run the first code block.
 Do you get only a warning saying that HAWC software is not available on your machine?
 Congratulations!
 You are ready for the interactive tutorial.